Online Course Development

 The first step of designing a course is to look at the big picture.
 Instructional designers collaborate with faculty and/or subject matter experts (SMEs) to discuss instructional goals and how to engage students to help them succeed.
-We will have a folder of information for you at the first meeting, but you can also download the kickoff materials in advance.

 Step 2: Development details & timeline